bobcorps/bgEditor/README.md

 8. Apply then click "OK"
 ![Run Configuration](./docs/run_configuration.png)
 9. Click the run button on the top right and the editor will open.

+### Eclipse
+1. Load the project as a Maven project.
+2. Run "package" Maven task.
+3. Run.

 ## Building